automl/HpBandSter/docs/source/quickstart.rst

 - First, we will explain the basic usage of BOHB by optimizing a toy function with
 - Second, we will expand the optimizer to parallel evaluations with a more realistic example
 - Third, we will show you how to do warmstarting with BOHB and how to use the visualization tool
+- Also, you can use BOHB with `CAVE <https://github.com/automl/CAVE>`_ to analyze the results